SQream/sqream_docs/guides/operations/setup/recommended_configurations_updated.rst

      - ACPI SLIT sets the relative access times between processors and memory and I/O sub-systems.
 ACPI SLIT enables operating systems to use this data to improve performance by more efficiently allocating resources and workloads.
    * - **QPI Snoop** **Comment: should we write that it is HPe or Intel?
 HPe: QPI Snoop**
      - **Cluster on Die** or **Home Snoop**
      - QPI (QuickPath Interconnect) Snoop lets you configure different Snoop modes that impact the QPI interconnect.
 Changing this setting may improve the performance of certain workloads.
-The default setting of **Home Snoop** provides high memory bandwidth in an average NUMA environment. **Cluster on Die** may provide increased memory bandwidth in highly optimized NUMA workloads. **Early Snoop** may decrease memory latency, but may result in lower overall bandwidth compared to other modes. **Comment: Early Snoop is not defined as a Setting.
-Should it therefore be described here as a note, i.e., Note: Early Snoop may decrease memory...?**
+The default setting of **Home Snoop** provides high memory bandwidth in an average NUMA environment. **Cluster on Die** may provide increased memory bandwidth in highly optimized NUMA workloads. **Early Snoop** may decrease memory latency, but may result in lower overall bandwidth compared to other modes.